sierratrading/sierratrading/README.md

 Hi !

-- 🔭 I’m currently working on Generative AI Projects, DevOps projects, LLM Models, LangChain.
+- 🔭 currently working on Generative AI Projects, DevOps projects, LLM Models, LangChain.
 - 🔭 Testing across all browsers ensures app works as expected using Playwright, and GitHub workflows
 - 🔭 Using Service Worker and ElasticCache to enhance user experience with PWA strategies
 - 🔭 Deployment strategies on AZURE, AWS, GCP and multi-Cloud Environment